huggingface/blog/dpo_vlm.md

 - user: merve
 ---

-# Direct Preference Optimization for Visual Language Models with TRL
+# Preference Optimization for Vision Language Models with TRL

 Training models to understand and predict human preferences can be incredibly complex.
 Traditional methods, like supervised fine-tuning, often require assigning specific labels to data, which is not cost-efficient, especially for nuanced tasks.
 Preference optimization is an alternative approach that can simplify this process and yield more accurate results.
 By focusing on comparing and ranking candidate answers rather than assigning fixed labels, preference optimization allows models to capture the subtleties of human judgment more effectively.